om-singh50/Dashboard/README.md

 # ⭐ User Management Dashboard (React + Vite + Redux Toolkit)

-A clean, modern **User Management Dashboard** built as part of an assignment.
 This project showcases real-world frontend engineering skills using:

 - **React (Vite)**